SadhaSivamx/Flagex/README.md

 ## Note

 - The icon file and the Flag.zip files should be inside the Static folder due to large number of files i inserted them as a zip file
+- The database files are already migrated so i case of new use it should be modified correctly

 ## Websites Link